 Looking for an ENERGY STAR certified furnace will help you save money on your monthly bills, but it will also guarantee that the unit you buy performs better than comparable models.
 There are also lots of rebates out there for ENERGY STAR certified furnaces.

 Upgrading your furnace is also the opportunity to purchase a unit with a BTU rating that is suitable for your home, meaning the furnace has been accurately sized for your space.
 A professional HVAC technician will be able to assess your home and calculate the right size for your new furnace.

 Another great thing about modern furnaces is the technology.
 Depending on your budget, you could get a top furnace model with communicating technology, Wi-Fi connectivity, self-diagnostics, quiet operation features, two-stage or modulating gas valves, and much more.

 Finally, new furnaces will be covered under warranty, which adds some peace of mind.

 Ductwork and vents accumulate dust and debris, which can impact air quality and aggravate allergies or respiratory issues.
 A vacuum with the right attachments can be used for the purpose of cleaning the vents and ducts, and this is generally sufficient for most homes.
 You’ll want to consider professional duct cleaning if your home is particularly dusty, you’ve had a rodent or mold problem, you’ve recently done renovations, or there’s reduced air flow throughout your home.
 Duct cleaning isn’t usually necessary every year, though it may be worth doing every few years.

-The ideal temperature to balance warmth and energy-savings is 68 F. For even bigger savings, use a programmable or smart thermostat to set the temperature lower for when you’re sleeping or away from the house.
-Smart thermostats like Nest and Ecobee also have an app that lets you easily control the temperature remotely and set automated heating & cooling schedules.
+The ideal temperature to balance warmth and energy-savings is 20 Celsius (68 F).
+For even bigger savings, use a programmable or smart thermostat to set the temperature lower for when you’re sleeping or away from the house.
+The best smart thermostats like Nest and Ecobee also have an app that lets you easily control the temperature remotely and set automated heating & cooling schedules.